Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Hurricanes Advanced Stats

-- In the past 10 games, the Hurricanes have scored 0.7 fewer goals per game than their season average.
+- During their past 10 games, the Hurricanes' goals per game average is 0.7 lower than their season-long average.

 Devils Advanced Stats

-- The Devils failed to go over the total in a single one of their last 10 contests.
+- New Jersey and its opponents didn't combine to go over the total in any of the Devils' most recent 10 games.

-- During the last 10 games, the Devils and their opponents are averaging 1.5 fewer goals per game than their season game average of 9.4 goals.
+- During their past 10 games, the Devils and their opponents are scoring 1.5 fewer goals per game than their season-long game scoring average, 9.4.

 - Their third-best goal differential is +67.